EmilChoparinov/Chip-Challenge/README.md

 2. Check if its running as a service now by searching for **services** on your pc.
 Search for redis and you should see this:
       <img src='https://i.imgur.com/vld9qxF.jpg' width='600'>
 ### Python
-1. If you can't build a virtual environment you might not have the Python package installed.
+* If you can't build a virtual environment you might not have the Python package installed.
 Try the command `py -2 -m pip install virtualenv` and running again
+* If you only have python 2 installed you can drop the -2 flag.

 **Contributors:** [@Connor Zimmerman](https://github.com/ConnorZimmerman)
 [@EmilChoparinov](https://github.com/EmilChoparinov)